Khengarji I: Administration

 He established Bhayyat system, thus integrating his clan and to accept him as their ruler.
 He gathered under him twelve Jadeja noble landowning families, who were related to him, as well as two noble families of the Waghela Rajput community.
 Bhayyat is the term used for all the descendants of the royal family who own and control their own domains allocated to them within the state and adhere to the feudal system.

 He established the port of Mandvi in 1580.

 Death

-He died at Bhuj in 1585, having had issue, including two sons - Bharmalji I and Bhojrajji Khengarji of whom Bharmalji, the elder succeeded him to throne of Cutch.
+He died at Bhuj in 1585, having had issue, including two sons - Bharmalji I and Bhojrajji Khengarji of whom Bharmalji, the elder succeeded him to throne of kutch.
 Bhojaraji became a Bhayyat and was given fiefdom of Kera, Kutch after his death.